carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

     {{ "{% end_for " }}%}
     ~~~
     {: .language-md}
+    TODO: definitely an overkill putting Liquid code here - this should go into the next episode.
+Which makes me
+    think that it should be called: "Jekyll and Liquid"

 3. This way, if you need to add, remove or modify a team member, you can simply do it in `_config.yml` without modifying
 `team.md`.